Vile Bodies: Style

-Heavily influenced by the cinema and by the disjointed style of T. S. Eliot, Vile Bodies is Waugh's most ostentatiously "modern" novel.
-Fragments of dialogue and rapid scene changes are held together by the dry, almost perversely unflappable narrator.

-Waugh said it was the first novel in which much of the dialogue takes place on the telephone.
+Critics have noted the novel’s fragmented scenes, jump-cuts, and telephone dialogue, often linking its method to cinema and to modernist effects.
+Waugh later wrote that the book’s tone shifts reflect the breakdown of his first marriage during composition.
 The book shifts in tone from light-hearted romp to bleak desolation (Waugh himself later attributed it to the breakdown of his first marriage halfway through the book's composition).
 Some have defended the novel's downbeat ending as a poetically just reversal of the conventions of comic romance.

-Influence
+Reception and influence

-David Bowie cited the novel as the primary influence on his composition of the song "Aladdin Sane".
+David Bowie cited the novel as the primary influence in writing his song "Aladdin Sane".

 A film adaptation, titled Bright Young Things, was released in 2003, written and directed by Stephen Fry.